 Sudden, severe headache

-Headaches are one of the early symptoms of brain aneurysm.
+Headaches are one of the early symptoms of a brain aneurysm.
 Usually, when an aneurysm ruptures, the bleeding increases the pressure inside the brain.
 This causes intense and severe headaches as a result.

 More often than not, people describe it as the worst headache that they have ever experienced.